-In 2013, KPP extended and amended an existing 50 MW contract with a supplier to 59 MW of capacity through December 2022.
+The existing 50 MW contract with a supplier for 59 MW of capacity ended December 2022.
 KPP is underway in executing a long-term power supply plan intended not only to replace the capacity from that contract but also to achieve a lower cost structure following that replacement.
-Said power supply plan will result in the installation of low heat rate, high-capacity factor, gas-fired, quick-start technology well suited to overcome the intermittent characteristics of renewable energy resources within the Southwest Power Pool.
+Said power supply plan will result in the installation of low heat rate, high-capacity factor, dual-fueled, quick-start technology well suited to overcome the intermittent characteristics of renewable energy resources within the Southwest Power Pool.
 Tax-exempt bonds are intended for use in financing the project.
-Accordingly, KPP should be poised to acquire more fixed assets while reducing cost.
+Accordingly, KPP should be poised to acquire more capital assets while reducing cost.

-In July 2015, KPP issued additional debt to acquire another 20 MW of the Dogwood Energy Facility, bringing its ownership total from this natural gas, combined-cycle generating source to 62 MW.
-In June 2016, KPP began taking 25 MW of energy from a newly constructed wind farm in north central Kansas, bringing its renewable energy contracts to about 25% of its total energy portfolio.
+In July 2015, KPP issued additional debt to acquire another 20 MWs of the Dogwood Energy Facility, bringing its ownership total from this natural gas, combined cycle generating source to 62 MW.
+In June 2016, KPP began taking 25 MW of energy from a newly constructed wind farm in north central Kansas, bringing its renewable capacity contracts to approximately 15% of its total energy portfolio.
 By doing this, KPP was able to terminate an existing 15.5 MW contract for energy from an inefficient coal-fired generating plant at the end of 2015.
 KPP's energy resources include power generated from coal, wind, hydro, natural gas, and fuel oil.
 This mix of fuels provides KPP with a hedge against price spikes for any one fuel type.

-KPP applied the practice of locational arbitrage within the Southwest Power Pool Integrated Market beginning in May 2015.
+KPP applied the practice of locational arbitrage within the Southwest Power Pool Integrated Marketplace beginning in May 2015.
 Locational arbitrage is the practice of bringing in more revenue in certain locations where transmission congestion occurs by offering excess energy on a real-time basis rather than selling it in the day ahead market at a lower rate.
 KPP takes energy at the source of two wind farms where transmission congestion occurs at certain times of the day.